vbarbarosh/authwall/docs/config.md

 If only some of the three are set, Authwall logs a warning and disables the Facebook flow.

 > [!WARNING]
-> If `AUTHWALL_FLOWS=facebook` is requested explicitly without all three, startup aborts with `AUTHWALL_FLOWS=facebook requires configured Facebook OAuth`.
+> If `AUTHWALL_FLOWS=facebook` is requested explicitly without all three, Authwall refuses to start.

 Obtain values from Meta for Developers → My Apps → your app → Facebook Login → Settings.